This page provides details on the Render rollout in the V-Ray Asset Editor.

 Rarely, Often and Very Often are medium steps increasing the updates.

-Hybrid Rendering with CPUs and the CUDA Engine
+Hybrid Rendering with CPUs and the GPU Engine

-Starting in 3.60, V-Ray GPU can perform hybrid rendering with the CUDA engine utilizing both the CPU and NVIDIA GPUs.
-V-Ray can now execute the CUDA source on the CPU, as though the CPU was another CUDA device.
-To enable the hybrid rendering mode, simply enable the C++/CPU device from the list of CUDA devices.
+Starting in 3.60, V-Ray GPU can perform hybrid rendering with the GPU engine utilizing both the CPU and NVIDIA GPUs.
+V-Ray can now execute the GPU source on the CPU, as though the CPU was another GPU device.
+To enable the hybrid rendering mode, enable the C++/CPU device from the list of GPU devices.
+For more information check the GPU Rendering page and the Render Parameters page.

 More info about the nature of Hybrid rendering is available at the blog post Understanding V-Ray Hybrid rendering.